webplatform/docs/tutorials/css-regions/index.md

      background-color   : #777;
  }

-While it's possible to style the region as a block element, CSS that is ordinarily inherited by child elements does not apply to content that flows into the region from elsewhere in the document.
+While it is possible to style the region as a block element, CSS that is ordinarily inherited by child elements does not apply to content that flows into the region from elsewhere in the document.
 The content's styling is still determined by standard CSS cascading and